International recognition of Israel: United Nations membership

 On 15 May 1948, one day after its independence, Israel applied for membership with the United Nations (UN), but the application was not acted on by the Security Council.
 Israel's second application was rejected by the Security Council on 17 December 1948 by a 5-to-1 vote, with 5 abstentions.
-Syria was the sole negative vote; the United States, Argentina, Colombia, the Soviet Union, and the Ukrainian SSR voted in favour; and Belgium, the United Kingdom, Canada, China, and France abstained.
+The First Syrian Republic was the sole negative vote; the United States, Argentina, Colombia, the Soviet Union, and the Ukrainian SSR voted in favour; and Belgium, the United Kingdom, Canada, the Republic of China, and France abstained.

 Israel's application was renewed in 1949 after the first Israeli election.
-By Security Council Resolution 69 on 4 March 1949, the UN Security Council voted 9-to-1 in favour of Israeli membership, with Egypt voting against and the United Kingdom abstaining.
-Those voting in favour were China, France, the United States, the Soviet Union, Argentina, Canada, Cuba, Norway, and the Ukrainian SSR.
+By Security Council Resolution 69 on 4 March 1949, the UN Security Council voted 9-to-1 in favour of Israeli membership, with the Kingdom of Egypt voting against and the United Kingdom abstaining.
+Those voting in favour were China, France, the United States, the Soviet Union, Argentina, Canada, the Republic of Cuba, Norway, and the Ukrainian SSR.

 On 11 May 1949, the UN General Assembly, by the requisite two-thirds majority of its then-58 members, approved the application to admit Israel to the UN by General Assembly Resolution 273.
 The vote in the General Assembly was 37 to 12, with 9 abstentions.
-Those that voted in favour of Israel were: Argentina, Australia, Bolivia, the Byelorussian SSR, Canada, Chile, China, Colombia, Costa Rica, Cuba, Czechoslovakia, the Dominican Republic, Ecuador, France, Guatemala, Haiti, Honduras, Iceland, Liberia, Luxembourg, Mexico, the Netherlands, New Zealand, Nicaragua, Norway, Panama, Paraguay, Peru, the Philippines, Poland, the Ukrainian SSR, South Africa, the Soviet Union, the United States, Uruguay, Venezuela, and Yugoslavia.
-Those that voted against were six of the then-seven members of the Arab League (Egypt, Iraq, Lebanon, Saudi Arabia, Syria, and Yemen) as well as Afghanistan, Burma, Ethiopia, India, Iran, and Pakistan.
-Those abstaining were: Belgium, Brazil, Denmark, El Salvador, Greece, Siam, Sweden, Turkey, and the United Kingdom.
+Those that voted in favour of Israel were: Argentina, Australia, Bolivia, the Byelorussian SSR, Canada, Chile, China, Colombia, Costa Rica, Cuba, Czechoslovakia, the Dominican Republic, Ecuador, France, Guatemala, Haiti, Honduras, Iceland, Liberia, Luxembourg, Mexico, the Netherlands, New Zealand, Nicaragua, Norway, Panama, Paraguay, Peru, the Philippines, communist Poland, the Ukrainian SSR, South Africa, the Soviet Union, the United States, Uruguay, Venezuela, and Yugoslavia.
+Those that voted against were six of the then-seven members of the Arab League (Egypt, the Kingdom of Iraq, Lebanon, Saudi Arabia, Syria, and the Kingdom of Yemen) as well as the Kingdom of Afghanistan, post-independence Burma, the Ethiopian Empire, the Dominion of India, Pahlavi Iran and the Dominion of Pakistan.
+Those abstaining were: Belgium, fourth-republic Brazil, Denmark, El Salvador, the Kingdom of Greece, Thailand (then known as Siam), Sweden, Turkey, and the United Kingdom.
 Many of the countries that voted in favour or had abstained had already recognized Israel before the UN vote, at least on a de facto basis.
-Of these countries, Cuba and Venezuela have since withdrawn recognition.